csarven/graphpusher/README.md

 ## ToDo
 * Ability to use datadump files from the local network drive
 * Retrieval of the VoID graph from a SPARQL endpoint
+* Create an N-Triples file per graph and load that into RDF store